guijemont/jsc-tune/README.md

 For this to work, you will need:
  - `jsc` to be on `device` and set up in `$PATH`.
-If it's not in `$PATH`, you can use the `-j` option to specify the path to the `jsc` interpreter on the remote device.
+If it's not in `$PATH`, you can use the `-e` option to specify the path to the `jsc` interpreter on the remote device.
  - [JetStream2](https://github.com/WebKit/WebKit/tree/main/PerformanceTests/JetStream2)
    to be copied to the `JetStream2` subdirectory of the default directory you